“Do I Need iFit for my Nordictrack Treadmill?”

 Now, if you’ve just started your treadmill buying research, you may be wondering:

 What Exactly Makes iFit So Great?

 Well that’s a whole other post.
-But in a nutshell, iFit takes a dull, boring treadmill and turns it into your own personal fitness studio.
+But in a nutshell, iFit takes a regular home treadmill and turns it into your own personal fitness studio.

-You get workouts personalized to you based on the goals that YOU set for yourself.
-And you can run trails all over the world – from Santorini, Greece to the ancient temples of Thailand.
+With iFit you can run world-famous trails all over the world – from the shores of Hawaii to the mountains of the Swiss Alps to the ancient temples of Thailand.

-Just to give you an idea of what you get, here’s a video showing you some of the iFit Coach workouts you can choose from:
+Just to give you an idea of what you get, here’s a video showing you some of the workouts you can choose from:

-So do Nordictrack treadmills require iFit?
+So do Nordictrack treadmills require iFit (the paid monthly membership)?
 As of this writing, NO they do not.
-And this comes directly from the official Nordictrack company.
+And this comes directly from the official Nordictrack company website.

-Just to show you how cool iFit is, Nordictrack is currently offering you a 1 year membership to iFit included on some of their treadmills.
+Just to show you how cool it is, Nordictrack is currently offering you a Full membership to iFit included for a limited time on some of their treadmills.
 You can use the link below to get it included.